Marnie Fogg

 Marnie Fogg is a media consultant in all aspects of the fashion industry.
 She has a Master’s Degree in Art and Design Advanced practice and theory.
 She has lectured in Visual Studies and the Culture of Fashion and the University of Nottingham.

-She is the author of over 25 books on fashion and related subjects including: The Dress: 100 Ideas that Changed Fashion Forever, Vintage Handbags: Collecting and Wearing Designer Classics, Vintage Weddings, Vintage Fashion Illustration from Harper’s Bazarr 1930 - 1970, and a series of books “Vintage Patterns” that cover the decades 1920’s thru 1980’s.
+She is the author of over 25 books on fashion and related subjects including: The Dress: 100 Ideas that Changed Fashion Forever, Vintage Handbags: Collecting and Wearing Designer Classics, Vintage Weddings, Vintage Fashion Illustration from Harper’s Bazaar 1930 - 1970, and a series of books “Vintage Patterns” that cover the decades 1920’s thru 1980’s.